Jeers

 At this point, all I could think of was getting outside and calling the non-emergency number for Carver County.
 After calling dispatch and receiving a call from a deputy, I met up with this deputy, Josh Smith (of the Carver County Sheriff's Office), 1.3 miles away—only because he seemed to promise me he would arrest my dad for the terroristic threats.

 But, after questioning me, he said he would need to hear my parents' side of the story first before making an arrest.
 This lie is typical of the Carver County Sheriff's Office.
 I told him my parents just lie to the police and that my version of events is 100 percent true (and it is).
-Additionally, I told him that within the past week my dad said he could call Carver County Sheriff Jason Kamerud any time he wants and make up a crime, so he can have the sheriff "haul [my] ass out of [his] house."
+Additionally, I told him that within the past week my dad said he could call Carver County Sheriff Jason Kamerud any time he wanted and make up a crime, so he can have the sheriff "haul [my] ass out of [his] house."
 (I did also report this threat to the police after it happened.)
 For what it's worth, deputies with the Carver County Sheriff's Office have told me that kicking someone out of his or her house is a civil matter, not a criminal one.

 I have talked to Deputy Smith numerous times on the phone tonight, and all he can do is lie.
 It seems the Carver County Sheriff's Office is nothing more than the private security force for the cult-like religion Eckankar—of which I have never been a member but am reasonably certain my parents, brother, and fellow citizens of Chanhassen are.